 Please bring your music folder.
 Please use your music folder during a performance so we present a uniform appearance.
 You may use an additional binder, electronic tablet, etc. in addition to your folder if desired.
 If you share a folder with someone, have your own folder there.
 If your partner becomes sick at the last moment and can’t make the concert, you will have music.

 Please do not bring non-essentials onto the performance stage.
-Many of our performances spaces are a tight fit for the band.
+Many of our performance spaces are a tight fit for the band.
 Please do not bring non-essentials, such as horn stands, music cases, large purses, etc. onto the stage.

 Please refrain from accessing your cell phone.
 Cell phones are distracting to everyone around you.
 Leave it in your instrument case if it's too much of a lure.
 You can check it after the concert.
 Emergency responders please use your best judgment.